-Contemporaneous reclamation shall occur in a counterclockwise direction around the lake perimeter to the extent practicable to minimize the area disturbed by mining operations.
+Contemporaneous reclamation shall occur in a clockwise direction around the lake perimeter to the extent practicable to minimize the area disturbed by mining operations.
+It is projected reclamation shall be completed within 7-10 years on the North operation.
 Upon mining cessation, overburden stockpiles and imported soil materials shall be pushed by a dozer or relocated by excavator and haul trucks to blend contour lines and restore slopes from the property line, to the lake shoreline.
 Final slopes shall be undulating to appear naturally occurring.
 The areas shall be fine graded with placement a minimum depth of 6" of topsoil from stockpiles.
 The farm operator shall cultivate and plant crops in restored areas returning to productive agricultural use.
 The site is internally drained to prevent ponding or runoff.